tudasc/TypeART/README.md

 diagnostics if it doesn't hold.

 For instance, low-level C-language APIs use `void`-pointers as generic types.
 Often, the user must specify its type and length manually.
-This can be error prone, especially in larger, long-lived projects with changing developers.
+This can be error prone, especially in larger, long-lived project s with changing developers.

 With TypeART, it is straightforward to verify that a `void`-pointer argument to an API is, e.g., a type `T` array with length `n`.
 Examples for type unsafe APIs include the Message-Passing Interface (MPI), checkpointing libraries and